OSGConnect/osg-ahm-17/novice/DHTC/02-HTCondor-Submitting.md

 ~~~

 ~~~
-Start time: Wed Aug 21 09:21:35 CDT 2013
+Start time: Mon Mar  6 00:08:06 CST 2017

-Job is running on node: login01.osgconnect.net
+Job is running on node: training.osgconnect.net

-Job running as user: uid=54161(username) gid=1000(users) groups=1000(users),0(root),1001(osg-connect),1002(osg-staff),1003(osg-connect-test),9948(staff),19012(osgconnect)
+Job running as user: uid=46628(username) gid=46628(username) groups=46628(username),400(condor),401(ciconnect-staff),1000(users)

-Job is running in directory: /home/username/tutorial-quickstart
+Job is running in directory: /tmp/Test/tutorial-quickstart

 Working hard...
 Science complete!

 ~~~

-##Job submission file##
+##Job description file##
 Create an HTCondor submit file.
 So far, so good!
 Next we will create a
 simple (if verbose) HTCondor submit file.

 ~~~
-$ nano tutorial01
+$ nano tutorial01.submit
 ~~~

 ~~~
 # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.
 Universe = vanilla

-# EXECUTABLE is the program your job will run It's often useful
-# to create a shell script to "wrap" your actual work.
+# EXECUTABLE is the program your job will run It's often useful to create a shell script to "wrap" your actual work.
 Executable = short.sh

-# ERROR and OUTPUT are the error and output channels from your job
-# that HTCondor returns from the remote host.
+# ERROR and OUTPUT are the error and output channels from your job  that HTCondor returns from the remote host.
 Error = job.error
 Output = job.output

-# The LOG file is where HTCondor places information about your
-# job's status, success, and resource consumption.
+# The LOG file is where HTCondor places information about your  job's status, success, and resource consumption.
 Log = job.log

-# QUEUE is the "start button" - it launches any jobs that have been
-# specified thus far.
+# QUEUE is the "start button" - it launches any jobs that have been  specified thus far.
 Queue 1
 ~~~